jpmcb/blog/content/about.md

 # Hi there! 🌊

-My name is John & I'm a senior software engineer at [OpenSauced](https://opensauced.pizza) where I'm building our backend infrastructure and open source insights tooling.
+My name is John.
+I'm an engineer VP at The Linux Foundation where I'm building our AI and backend infrastructure for the LFX platform.

-In the past, I've worked at AWS, VMware, & Pivotal Cloud Foundry where I worked on open source software, observability & SRE tooling, Kubernetes, Linux operating systems, and cloud technologies.
+In the past, I've worked at OpenSauced, AWS, VMware, & Pivotal Cloud Foundry where I worked on open source software, observability & SRE tooling, Kubernetes, Linux operating systems, and cloud technologies.

 This site is my personal landing page and blog.